Royal William Yard FestivalWriter Juliet Cornell enjoyed the first ever Music Festival at the historic Royal William Yard

 The Royal William Yard Festival this past weekend truly celebrated “Peninsula Living”, featuring six music stages, delicious artisan food stalls and vintage vehicles.
 When thinking about attending I wondered quite how it would work?
 Having now experienced two glorious days of entertainment I’m left thinking “How could it not work!”

 The Royal William Yard is an absolute jewel in Plymouths historic and cultural crowns.
 Built nearly 200 years ago as a Naval Victualling Yard, it has been managed since 2004 by Urban Splash, an award winning Regeneration Company.
-As part of their ongoing pledge to become a ‘cultural hub’ in the city, the inaugural festival was held this weekend, organised by .
+As part of their ongoing pledge to become a ‘cultural hub’ in the city, the inaugural festival was held this weekend, curated, organised and delivered by Romeo & Juliet Echo, the festival was planned from start to finish in under five months with thanks going to Jim Pascoe, Craig Roxburgh and the many local services and businesses from across Plymouth who made the event possible in such a short time frame.
 What a glorious ‘first’ this was.
 Blessed with beautiful architecture and a phenomenal geographic position at the mouth of the river with views out on to the sound and in towards Cornwall and the Tamar, even the weather was in agreement as the Royal William Yard was bathed in truly spectacular sunshine for most of the festival.

 Walking in, there was an immediate feeling of a happy buzz.
 The smell of great tasting food wafts to my nose in the same way that snatches of music called me in different directions.
 Ticket sales and wristband allocation was efficient but informally relaxed as was security, a refreshing change from the usual experience at music festivals.
 Wandering through the throngs, a wedding party seriously raises the fashion stakes as they wait excitedly and glamorously for their wristbands.